What you need to know about the SASISOPA certification audit

 - Root cause investigation of accidents and incidents.

-In terms of the audit duration, the operator needs to consider the following:
+Regarding the audit’s duration, the operator needs to consider the following:

 - Assessment and hiring of the third-party.